nginx-openid-connect/nginx-oidc-amazon-cognito/README.md

 - How to troubleshoot when dns server is not responding?
 - How to troubleshoot when logout is not working with Amazon Cognito?
 - How to troubleshoot when `prefered_username` is not shown in Dev Portal UI?
-  > Add additional attributes of `prefered_username` in User pools of Amagon Cognito.
+  > Add additional attributes of `prefered_username` when creating a user pool of Amagon Cognito.
 - How to troubleshoot when a frontend OIDC simulation tool is not working with `X-Client-Id should be in cookie`. when signing-in after signed-out?
 - [Additional troubleshooting information](https://github.com/nginxinc/nginx-openid-connect#troubleshooting)